realtime-sanitizer/rtsan/README.md

 context, as defined by the user.
 Real-time contexts are defined by the user simply by marking functions with the `[[clang::realtime]]` attribute.

-# Example Usage
+## Usage

-Using RealtimeSanitizer requires only two actions:
+Using RealtimeSanitizer requires RADSan-enabled `clang` and two actions:

 1. Mark a real-time function with the `[[clang::realtime]]` attribute: